Local Shared Ministry

 Instead of a parish Vestry, a church Council is elected by the congregation to be responsible for overseeing management of the LSM unit.

-Local Shared Ministry is overseen by Bishop Jim White.
+Local Shared Ministry is overseen by the Bishop of Auckland

 For more information on Local Shared Ministry contact the Co-ordinating Enabler for LSM,

 Resources for LSM in the Diocese of Auckland

 This blog provides resources for those working in Local Shared Ministry in the Diocese of Auckland.
 Its contents are designed to support the mission and ministry of your community as you seek to be the Body of Christ in your place.

 Look for ideas and suggestions about outreach, hospitality, worship, music, preaching, education and other aspects of church and community life.

 Posts are prepared by the Diocesan Enabling team who are collectively responsible for the training, support, encouragement and education of ministry teams and congregations from the Bay of Islands, to the Coromandel Peninsula to Onewhero.

 Contact your Enabler if you would like to see content on a particular topic or if you have a resource of idea you would like to share.